- To provide a suite of tools that help all officers to perform their duties, and all members to participate in the activities of the Kingdom.

 Whether we are choosing between alternative open-source products, or building something for ourselves, we need to test it with users who are not IT-literate, and be prepared to change the user interface to reflect how they expect the system to work.
 The only useful definition of “usable” is “it did what our users expected it to do.”

-While our websites might still be getting visited by people using full-size computer screens, more and more often the people looking up details in systems like the registry, canon lore, the roll of arms and authorisation databases will be doing it on their phones while at events.
+While our websites might still be getting visited by people using full-size computer screens, more and more often the people looking up details in systems like Registry, Canon Lore, the Lochac Roll of Arms and the authorisation databases will be doing it on their phones while at events.
 That means the layouts need to be smart enough to accommodate people working on a five-inch screen.